paschaldev/config-hell/README.md

-# config-hell
+# Config Hell

-We all need a config directory
+Can we all embrace `package.json` rather than creating our own new `.my-shiny-library.json`, `.my-very-good-libaray-rc`?